 Financial statements provide a snapshot of a company’s financial health.
-They provide a broad overview of a business and serve as an indication of its profitability, solvency, and liquidity.
-However, these indicators are only good when you do account reconciliation properly.
+They give a broad overview of a business and serve as an indication of its intercompany financial management, profitability, solvency, and liquidity.
+However, these indicators are only good when you reconcile the accounts properly.

 The account reconciliation process is an integral part of business, which helps to connect accounting with bank statements, records with cash, and protect the business from any discrepancies.

 Yet not many business owners dare to undertake a bank account reconciliation on their own.
 There are legitimate reasons why they feel this way.
 Before the dawn of account reconciliation software solutions, reconciling in general meant comparing multitudes of daily transactions with bank statements.
 Completing the account reconciliation process manually and in one sitting has always been next to impossible, as paper records are easily lost and often difficult to replace.

-👉 In today’s article, I will examine why reconciling is important, what makes it difficult, and outline a secure and efficient way to do it in just two clicks.
+👉 In today’s article, we’ll examine why reconciling is important, what makes it difficult, and outline a secure and efficient way to do it in just two clicks.

 1. What is account reconciliation?

 4. How to do account reconciliation

 5. What are the main challenges connected to account reconciliation?

 Account reconciliation is a major accounting process that compares financial records with an actual bank balance to ensure the figures are fully balanced.
 It’s not an easy process, but it’s vital to your business.

 The reconciliation process is inevitable for any business.
 The only difference is in the frequency.
 Usually, the bigger the company, the more frequently you’ll need to reconcile the cash book with your bank statement – monthly, weekly, or even daily.
 With smaller businesses it’s vica versa: the reconciliation process can be done every six months.